Irish Citizenship by Birth or Descent

 If the Irish citizen lives abroad and adopts the child abroad, they should enter the adoption in the Register of Intercountry Adoptions, so it has the same legal status as an adoption made within the Irish State.
 If the Irish citizen is living in Ireland and processing a foreign adoption, they must obtain immigration clearance in advance from the Department of Justice so the adopted child can enter the country.

 Irish citizenship by birth through special declaration

 Depending on the circumstances around your birth, you may acquire Irish citizenship by making a declaration.
 Those who qualify include:

 - Those born on the Irish island between December 2nd 1999 and December 31st 2004 to a foreign national with diplomatic immunity in the state at the time of their birth

 - Those born between December 2nd 1999 and December 31st 2004 in the Irish sea or airspace to a foreign national on a foreign ship or aircraft

 - Those born on the Irish island who declared that they were no longer Irish citizens but want to resume Irish citizenship.
 They can resume being citizens by making a declaration using form 1.

 Total Law can provide full support if you want to claim Irish citizenship by birth for yourself or on behalf of your child.
-We are immigration and citizenship lawyers with many years of experience in Irish immigration law.
+We are immigration and citizenship team with many years of experience in Irish immigration law.

 When you decide to use our Irish immigration and citizenship services, you will get a dedicated specialist to assess your or your child’s eligibility for Irish citizenship by birth.
 If you or your child qualifies, we will move forward with applying for an Irish passport or registering in the Foreign Birth Register.
 If you or your child do not qualify based on our assessment, we will advise on your options so you can consider other routes, such as becoming a naturalised Irish citizen.